antonfrMSFT/azure-content/articles/application-insights/app-insights-anomaly.md

 	ms.date="11/02/2015"
 	ms.author="awills"/>

-#  Application Insights: Proactive Alerts
+#  Application Insights: Proactive Detection

 *Application Insights is in preview.*

 Application Insights performs deep analysis of your app telemetry, and can warn you about potential performance problems.
 You're probably reading this because you received one of our proactive alerts by email.

+## What is Proactive detection

+Proactive detection using Machine Learning & Data Mining algorithms to detect abnormal patterns that impact application performance.
+Proactive detection automatically analyzes performance telemetry collected to Application Insights and if detected, notifies about abnormal performances in application, no thresholds or rule setting required.
+Proactive detection notifications are deeply integrated with Application Insights advanced analytics capabilities which enables a quick triage and diagnosis of the issues.

 ## About the proactive alert

-* *Why have I received this alert?*
+* *Why have I received this email?*
- * Application Insights periodically analyzes your data using pattern recognition rules.
-It looks for anomalies that might indicate performance issues in your application.
+ * Proactive detection analyzed the telemetry your application sent to Application Insights and detected a performance issues in your application.
 * *Does the notification mean I definitely have a problem?*
  * No. It's simply a suggestion about something you might want to look at more closely.
 * *What should I do?*
- * [Look at the data presented](#responding-to-an-alert) and consider whether it might represent a problem.
-If not, that's fine.
+ * [Look at the data presented](#responding-to-an-alert) use ME to see the performance over time and drill in to additional metrics, use Search to filter out a specific events that will help you identify the root cause.
 * *So, you guys look at my data?*
  * No. The service is entirely automatic.
 Only you get the notifications.
 Your data is [private](app-insights-data-retention-privacy.md).